Summer is here!

 Kids Stake Free is program designed to provide parents a safe and fun environment for their children.
 Your child(ren) you sign up will receive two free sessions.
 Age requirements various and you would need to contact your skating center for further information.
 You would have to pay for the skates rental unless you have your own.
 If any other member would like to skate they would have to pay the original price.

-Right now Homeschool Buyers Co-op has a huge list of freebies that you do not want to miss!
 Many of them are full online curriculums that you can try out over the summer.
-They have a variety of subjects like Math, P.E., Art and Music just to name a few.
-So go on over and look through their freebie list and see if there is something that your family can use this summer.
+They have a variety of subjects like Math, Coding, Art and Music just to name a few.
+So go on over and look through their freebie trial list and see if there is something that your family can try out this summer.

 What summer fun activities do you do with your family during the summer?